 Venous Access: National Guideline and Registry Development (VANGUARD) Initiative

 VANGUARD is a multi-disciplinary initiative that focuses on understanding and improving complications related to central venous access.
 One of the goals of VANGUARD is to develop a unified terminology to support the development of large database tools for data acquisition, storage, transmission, and analysis.
 These tools can be used to form a comprehensive registry that will allow acquisition of high-quality data critical to patient-centered outcomes research.
 Kevin Baskin, MD, is the lead investigator of VANGUARD.

 The VANGUARD initiative was developed from an SIR Foundation RCP in October of 2014 entitled 'Critical issues in chronic central venous access and pathways for investigation.'
 It was further supported as a MDEpiNet project.
 In 2016, SIR Foundation organized and held the VANGUARD Symposium in May of 2016 at the National Library of Medicine, part of the National Institutes of Health (NIH).
 The purpose of this planning meeting was to develop vocabulary and review registry specification.
-After the meeting, Kevin Baskin, MD, VANGUARD’s principle investigator, submitted two grant applications: an AHRQ (Agency for Healthcare Research and Quality) R13 application, and a Funding Source Development Grant to SIR Foundation.
+After the meeting, Kevin Baskin, MD, VANGUARD’s principal investigator, submitted two grant applications: an AHRQ (Agency for Healthcare Research and Quality) R13 application, and a Funding Source Development Grant to SIR Foundation.
 Further development of VANGUARD remains underway.

 BenchMarket Medical (BMM) Vertebral Compression Fracture (VCF) Registry

 SIR Foundation is collaborating with BMM to support interventional radiologist participation in the existing VCF Registry.
 Noridian Healthcare Solutions (NHS) issued a local coverage decision (LCD) requiring outcomes data for vertebral augmentation procedures.
 By working directly with NHS, BMM provides a standardized approach to submit information to meet these outcomes requirements and comply with the requirements of the LCD.
 SIR Foundation is covering the cost of participation of a limited number of sites to ensure adequate data collection for coverage purposes, as well as to ensure high-quality data submission that will result in improved patient care.
 As of April 2018, the registry reached its enrollment goal, and it is closed to enrollment.
 Doug Beall, MD, the lead investigator, is working on manuscripts related to the data.

 Registry Assessment of Peripheral Interventional Devices (RAPID)